 Scenario two: Your kid falls off the jungle gym or monkey bars and bumps his or her head.

 “The first step is to see if the child was knocked unconscious.
 If the kiddo is not knocked unconscious, then it’s safe to observe them at home for about four hours,” says Christopher Dreiling, M.D., who is a pediatrician and physician on the medical staff at Texas Health Dallas.
 “Take them in if they begin vomiting, complaining of a bad headache, acting altered — or if you just aren’t feeling good about how your child is acting, bring them into the pediatrician.”

 “If the child is knocked unconscious for a length of time and/or is altered when he or she wakes up, go straight to the ER,” he added.
-“But if they’re acting completely normal, you’re probably fine to just observe them and go on.”
+“But if they’re acting completely normal, you’re probably fine to observe them and ”wait and see.”

 Scenario three: Your child falls off the slide but catches himself with his arm, or lands oddly on his ankle.
 You suspect a broken bone, but also think it could be a sprain.

 “Pediatricians are capable of ordering X-rays but frequently their offices are not equipped to splint or cast a broken bone,” she added.
-“So another option is calling the pediatrician and asking for a fast referral to an orthopedic specialist.”
+“Another option is calling the pediatrician and asking for a fast referral to an orthopedic specialist.”

 “Kids under 13 rarely complain of injury pain like adolescents or adults so if pain persists more than a day then it should be evaluated by a doctor,” Dietrich explained.
 “Any persistent swelling should be evaluated as well.”